PepperlFuchs/pf_lidar_ros2_driver/docs/timesync.md

 Pro: The time for making the request and receiving the answer is a known upper bound for possible error in computed time offset.

-Con: This needs extra communication which might be a burden to the sensor at high sample rates.
+Con: This needs extra communication which might be a burden to the sensor especially at high sample rates, and increase risk of gaps in scan data.

 Note that `timesync_period` must be larger than `timesync_interval`.

     timesync_interval: 250
     timesync_period:   10000
+    timesync_off_usec: 7000

 ### Caveats